Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 The solution aproach for this project is explained along this document.

-Initially a test data was collected usign the [simulator](https://github.com/udacity/self-driving-car-sim) to test if 1.1 Architecture model aproach.
+Initially a test data was collected usign the [simulator](https://github.com/udacity/self-driving-car-sim) to test some basic network architectures like a feed forward nerwork and a
+1.1 Architecture model aproach.
 Data preprocessing.
 Training and valdiation data selection.